warrigal24/santas-trainee-elf/README.md

 You've been told to report to Santa in the lounge room to receive your instructions for your first day on the job.
 Good luck, young Eldrid.

 This is a traditional text adventure that was originally written for the [Adventuron Christmas Jam](https://itch.io/jam/an-adventuron-christmas-jam), 17 November to 23 December 2020.
-The game can be played at [Santa's Trainee Elf](https://warrigal.itch.io/santas-trainee-elf).

 ## Release notes